 In the medium to longer term the GLA should:

 Create a database of all section 106 opportunities available in London.
-This would allow developers to market opportunities to a broader range of registered providers and, at the same time, enable the GLA to better understand the market (for example the true scale of unsold units, how long they are unsold for, what type of schemes tend to have greater difficulties, ect…).
+This would allow developers to market opportunities to a broader range of registered providers and, at the same time, enable the GLA to better understand the market (for example the true scale of unsold units, how long they are unsold for, what type of schemes tend to have greater difficulties, etc).
 In February 2024, MD3216 approved expenditure of up to £30,000 in 2024-25 for consultancy to develop a pilot project facilitating acquisition opportunities of new 'section 106’ homes through the GLA’s SSSB online portal.
 Although targeted at small sites, changes to the portal will hopefully reduce the information gap reported by the G320.
 Moreover, the consultancy work, yet to be agreed, could explore going further and marketing all section 106 opportunities on the portal.
+GLA planning colleagues are supportive of this type of intervention, particularly for schemes on smaller sites.

 Keeping service charges under control.
 One of the recommendations advanced in 2022 was to explore moving to a policy position that expects (as with the new AHP 2021-26) developers to sign-up to the Charter.
-Work has not progressed, but work should be done to explore its feasibility.
+This was paused, in part due to the limited levers to achieve it, but further feasibility work could be carried out.
 An alternative option – floated by DLUHC officers – is to move developers to guarantee maximum service charge increases for a fixed period of time, e.g. 10 years.
 This would likely improve housing associations and local authorities’ confidence in section 106 homes, but it is difficult to imagine it achieving agreement beyond larger developers.

-Encourage developers to engage local authorities and housing associations early in the design phase.
-The GLA should use its conveying powers to invite developers to engage RPs early.
-The lack of early engagement has been lamented by all local authorities and housing associations and, whilst not a silver bullet, would go a great deal towards assuring local authorities on issues of quality and design, that often negatively weight on deals advancing.

-In the longer term, the GLA could explore the feasibility of standardising basic requirements for section 106 homes across London to ensure that – even where developers engage local authorities and housing associations at a later stage – there is a basic standard that is shared by developers and RPs.
-This could be done via the establishment of a joint panel of developers, RPs and planning authorities.
+In the longer term, one local authority development stakeholder suggested the GLA could explore the feasibility of standardising minimum requirements for section 106 homes across London to ensure that – even where developers engage local authorities and housing associations at a later stage – there is a basic standard that is shared by developers and RPs.
+This would be resource intensive.

 Other options for intervention